 Or it could be an absolute “must-have” if you’re more into jazz, reggae, or whatever.

 Now check out the video below to see the DTX532K in action:

 Also check out the 2 other similar versions in the Yamaha 502 Series:

 - The cheaper DTX522K – (Amazon/GuitarC/MusiciansF/reviews) with a remote hi-hat.

 - The pricier DTX562K – (Amazon/GuitarC/MusiciansF/Thomann/reviews) with the better hi-hats, and the better XP70 mesh toms.

 Of all the kits we’ve seen so far…

-The Roland TD-25KV is the first one that TRULY takes your breath away.
+The Roland TD-25KV is the first that surely qualifies as a “professional” electronic set.

 - The snare and toms use the more advanced PDX-100 and PD-85BK

-- The cymbals use the multi trigger CY-12C crash and CY13R ride
+- The cymbals use the upgraded CY-12C crash and CY13R ride

 - The hi-hat features the ultra realistic VH-11